Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### annotation.typeName

-The specific name of an object type bean for a document type to create when saving the annotations to the repository.
+The specific name of an object type bean for a document type to create when saving annotations to the repository.

 Default value: `Annotation`